apache/trafficcontrol/docs/source/overview/delivery_services.rst

 .. seealso:: To see how the :ref:`Values <parameter-value>` of these Parameters are interpreted, refer to the `Apache Traffic Server documentation on the parent.config configuration file <https://docs.trafficserver.apache.org/en/7.1.x/admin-guide/files/parent.config.en.html>`_

 .. [#xmlValid] Some things to consider when choosing an xml_id and routing name: the name should be descriptive and unique, but as brief as possible to avoid creating a monstrous :abbr:`FQDN (Fully Qualified Domain Name)`.
 Also, because these are combined to form an :abbr:`FQDN (Fully Qualified Domain Name)`, they should not contain any characters that are illegal for a DNS subdomain, e.g. ``.`` (period/dot).
 Finally, the restrictions on what characters are allowable (especially in xml_id) are, in general, **NOT** enforced by the :ref:`to-api`, so take care that the name is appropriate.
 See :rfc:`1035` for exact guidelines.
-.. [#cardinality] In source code and :ref:`to-api` responses, the "Long Description" fields of a Delivery Service are "0-indexed" - hence the names differing slightly from the ones displayed in user-friendly UIs.
 .. [#dupOrigin] These Delivery Services Types are vulnerable to what this writer likes to call the "Duplicate Origin Problem".
 This problem is tracked by :issue:`3537`.
 .. [#httpOnlyRegex] These regular expression types can only appear in the Match List of HTTP-:ref:`Routed <ds-types>` Delivery Services.
 .. [#tlsDelimiters] The list may also be separated by spaces or semicolons, or spread across lines.